slashrsm/memcache/README.txt

 - If a bin can not be found it will map to 'default'.

-### Stampede Protection ###

-Memcache includes stampede protection for rebuilding expired and invalid cache items.
-To enable stampede protection, add the following config in settings.php:

-$settings['memcache']['stampede_protection'] = TRUE;

-To avoid lock stampedes, it is important that you enable the memcache lock implementation when enabling stampede protection -- enabling stampede protection without enabling the Memcache lock implementation can cause worse performance.

-Only change the following values if you're sure you know what you're doing, which requires reading the memcachie.inc code.

-The value passed to Drupal\Core\Lock\LockBackendInterface::wait(), defaults to 5:
-  $settings['memcache']['stampede_wait_time'] = 5;

-The maximum number of calls to Drupal\Core\Lock\LockBackendInterface::wait() due to stampede protection during a single request, defaults to 3:
-  $settings['memcache']['stampede_wait_limit'] = 3;

-When adjusting these variables, be aware that:
- - wait_time * wait_limit is designed to default to a number less than
-   standard web server timeouts (i.e. 15 seconds vs. apache's default of 30 seconds).

 ### Prefixing ###

 If you want to have multiple Drupal installations share memcached instances,